Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 - Navy has played five games, with three wins against the spread.

-- The Midshipmen have always covered the spread this year when underdogs by 10.5 points or more in three chances.
+- This year, the Midshipmen have an against-the-spread record of 3-0 in their three games as an underdog of 10.5 points or more.

-- Navy has hit the over in 60% of its opportunities this year (three times over five games with a set point total).
+- Navy has gone over the point total in 60% of its opportunities this season (three times in five games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.